fruitsamples/CurrentAddress/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS

+1.2 - Upgraded to iOS 4.2 SDK, now using "mapView:didUpdateUserLocation:userLocation" to enable showing the user's address.
-1.1 Upgraded project to build with the iOS 4.0 SDK.
+1.1 - Upgraded project to build with the iOS 4.0 SDK.
-1.0 Initial version published.
+1.0 - Initial version published.

 ===========================================================================
 Copyright (C) 2009-2010 Apple Inc. All rights reserved.